 Exercise after Back Surgery with Pilates

-Exercise after back surgery needs to be tailored to your specific needs.
+Any exercise after back surgery should to be tailored to your specific needs.

 Depending on what kind of surgery you had your doctor should have given you contraindications of exercises that you should not be doing.